 (ii) where the person is an APS employee, the sanctions that may be imposed on them under subsection 15 (1) of the Act; and

-(b) give the person a reasonable opportunity to make a statement in relation to the suspected breach, within 7 calendar days or any longer period that is allowed.
+(b) give the person a reasonable opportunity to make a statement in relation to the suspected breach.

-5.5 For the purpose of determining whether a person who is, or was, an APS employee in the Australian Sports Anti-Doping Authority has breached the Code, a formal hearing is not required.
+5.6 For the purpose of determining whether a person who is, or was, an APS employee at ASADA has breached the Code, a formal hearing is not required.

 6.1 The process for imposing a sanction must be consistent with the principles of procedural fairness.

-6.2 If a determination is made that an APS employee in ASADA has breached the Code, a sanction may not be imposed on the employee unless reasonable steps have been taken to:
+6.2 If a determination is made that an APS employee at ASADA has breached the Code, a sanction may not be imposed on the employee unless reasonable steps have been taken to

 (a) inform the employee of: